 Because of this, you need to first look at who your target prospect actually is and what pains they face on a daily basis.
 If they are involved with a competitive product or service, what issues and challenges would they like to overcome?
 This is where you come in, clearly determining how your business can solve said challenges and do so in a way that makes you stand out above others in your sector.
 Every tactical landing page, blog, email campaign and video you then produce needs to reinforce how and why you are the obvious choice above that competition and why you and can help your prospect in a way the others cannot.

 Perhaps the main point of difference between inbound and the outdated outbound approach is the force with which your product or service is pushed onto the customer.
 Selling should not be the main reason for interaction in an inbound marketing campaign; your product or service is just one of the offers you are presenting.

 If we think about this in terms of the prospect funnel above, each stage represents an emotional state through which your potential customer will pass through over their series of interactions with you.
-Which part of the funnel they are in at any one time will determine their needs and the content you need to make in order to help with their decision-making process, giving more value the further down the funnel and more interested they become.
+Which part of the funnel they are in at any one time will determine their needs and the content you need to make in order to help with their decision-making process, providing more value further down the funnel, thus making them more interested.

 Through offering free and low-cost content that will help with their identified pains and educate them on what you offer, you will draw your customer further down the funnel, positioning yourself as a voice of authority that offers valuable, remarkable content to help convert your contacts into suspects, prospects and ultimately customers.
 In turn this will help establish that solid relationship based on trust and authority, leading the way to a long term relationship with you and the associated loyalty and advocacy that every business craves.

 Let us show you more

 If you want a more in depth look into inbound marketing and how you can create a successful, optimised strategy for your business then consider reading our ultimate guide to inbound marketing or click below to download a free printable version.